Supercomputing-System-AI-Lab/Supercomputing-System-AI-Lab.github.io/blog_src/content/blog/Alpha-fold3/index.md

 This begged the question, what's going on?
 In this post, we uncover why exactly it's so difficult to train AF models (especially AF-3) and propose a bunch of novel optimisations that significantly increase both the speed and trainability of AF-3 models.
 Specifically:

 1. We investigate the model architecture of AF-3 and uncover two issues that elongate training times and cause memory explosions: (1) Complex retrieval augmented data-pipelines, and (2) Frequently launched compute and memory heavy operators.
 2. We propose a set of optimisations that target uncovered bottlenecks, culminating in a new system: MegaFold, which significantly accelerates AF-3 training whilst consuming less memory.
+MegaFold consists of low-level Triton kernels as well as system optimizations that synergistically work together to tackle some of the issues we've uncovered.
+In writing our kernels in Triton, we hoped that our system would be performanc portable, a nice benefit in an age with many GPU hardware options.

 ## The AF-3 Model - Brief Overview